Commvault/terraform-provider-commvault/docs/resources/plan_backupdestination.md

 Use the commvault_plan_backupdestination resource type to create or delete backup destinations for plan in the CommCell environment.

-## ⚠️ Important: Destination Association Behavior
+## ⚠️ Standalone Destination Behavior

-When you create a backup destination using this resource, Commvault **automatically creates and associates it with a temporary plan** named `PlanBkpDst_<UUID>_Region_0_Plan`.
-This has important implications:
+This resource creates a **standalone backup destination** that exists independently of any plan.
+When created, Commvault internally associates it with a temporary placeholder plan named `PlanBkpDst_<UUID>_Region_0_Plan`.

-1. **Once created, a destination is permanently associated** with this temporary plan
-2. **That destination cannot be reassociated** with a different plan using `commvault_plan_server` resource
-3. Attempting to use the destination in another plan will fail with: `Primary backup destination Id [xxxx] is already associated with a plan`

-### When to Use This Resource

-Use `commvault_plan_backupdestination` **only if you need to:**
-- Reuse the same destination across multiple plans
-- Manage destination lifecycle independently from plan creation
-- Create destinations in a separate Terraform apply/module

-### When NOT to Use This Resource

-**Do not use** `commvault_plan_backupdestination` if you:
-- Are creating a new plan and its destinations together
-- Want to avoid the temporary plan auto-creation behavior
-- Need simple, straightforward backup plan configuration
+> **This resource cannot be referenced by `commvault_plan_server` via `backupdestinationids`.** That attribute is not supported by the API.
+Use this resource only to manage the destination object itself (e.g. inspect or delete it).

 ### Recommended Approach

-**Instead, use inline `backupdestinations` in `commvault_plan_server`:**
+If you want to create a plan with backup destinations, use **inline `backupdestinations` blocks** in `commvault_plan_server` instead:

 ```hcl
 resource "commvault_plan_server" "my_plan" {
   planname = "MyBackupPlan"

   backupdestinations {
     backupdestinationname = "Primary-Destination"
     retentionperioddays   = 30